 - Tip #4 -Mentally prepare yourself to be disciplined

-For most beginners, they begin by enjoying low-carb foods THEN the longer they live low-carb they naturally want smaller meals.
+For most beginners, they begin by enjoying low-carb foods, and the longer they live low-carb they naturally want smaller meals.
 BUT it is a total mind shift.
-I still have to mentally remind myself to serve myself smaller meals.
+I still have to remind myself to serve myself smaller meals and serve smaller portions.

 Overeating can be one of the hardest habits to break and one of the last things to swap mentally BUT it is the most successful aspect to losing weight life long and finally reaching your weight loss goal.